 On the other hand, a great onboarding experience can leave them feeling supported, appreciated, and excited about starting their journey with your organisation.

 Choosing an HCM platform with in-built onboarding functionality makes activities like collecting references, managing contracts, conducting background checks, and sending relevant information fast and easy.
 So you give your newest employees everything they need to settle into their role and become productive contributors, faster.

 There are endless ways employees need to interact with HR throughout the employee lifecycle.
 Requesting holiday.
-Managing absences.
+Absence management.
 Updating their employee record.
 Requesting information.
 Logging and managing expenses.
 Reviewing company policies.
 The list goes on.

 In the main, those tasks are boring and time-consuming on all sides.
 Your team waste hours conducting basic administrative requests and passing information from place to place.
 Managers and employees waste hours waiting for information they need, stalling decision-making and holding up projects.

 It’s not efficient, and it’s certainly not a great employee experience.